stevencohn/ResxTranslator/README.md

    pause for 10 seconds, 20, 30, 40, 50, and finally every 60 seconds for an hour before
    giving up.

-You can also translate only new strings added to your source resx file that are not yet present in the target resx file(s) by ticking the _Translate only new strings_ checkbox.
+Enable the _Translate only new strings_ checkbox to translate only new strings that were added to the source resx file that are not yet in the target resx file(s).
+This looks for any entries that have the keyword EDIT in its comment.
+This also remove items in the target file(s) that were deleted in the source file.

+Enable the _Clear markers_ checkbox to remove the EDIT keyword from all entires in the source resx file.
+Do this only when processing the last target file in your workflow.

 #### Language Selections